Water Stress: A Global Problem That’s Getting Worse

 What are international organizations and governments doing to alleviate water stress?

 There has been some international mobilization around water security.
 Ensuring the availability and sustainable management of water and sanitation for all is one of the UN Sustainable Development Goals (SDGs), a sweeping fifteen-year development agenda adopted by member states in 2015.
 Smart water management is also vital to many of the other SDGs, such as eliminating hunger and ensuring good health and well-being.
 And while the Paris Agreement on climate does not refer to water explicitly, the United Nations calls [PDF] water management an “essential component of nearly all the mitigation and adaptation strategies.”
 The organization warns of the increasing vulnerability of conventional water infrastructure, and points to many climate-focused alternatives, such as coastal reservoirs and solar-powered water systems.

-Governments and partner organizations have made progress in increasing access to water services: Between 2000 and 2017, the number of people using safely managed drinking water and safely managed sanitation services rose by 10 percent and 17 percent, respectively.
+Some governments and partner organizations have made progress in increasing access to water services: Between 2000 and 2017, the number of people using safely managed drinking water and safely managed sanitation services rose by 10 percent and 17 percent, respectively.
+In 2022, the Joe Biden administration announced an action plan to elevate global water security as a critical component of its efforts to achieve U.S. foreign policy objectives.
 But the pace of climate change and the COVID-19 pandemic have presented new challenges.
 Now, many countries say they are unlikely to implement integrated water management systems by 2030, the target date for fulfilling the SDGs.

 Still, some governments are taking ambitious and creative steps to improve their water security that could serve as models for others: